 The liver is very sensitive to radiation.
 If a large part of your liver is treated,

 you may get radiation hepatitis.
 This can cause yellowing of your skin and eyes (jaundice)

 and other problems.

-with diet.
-Talk with your doctor or nurse about how to deal with them and how to know
+diet.
+Talk with your healthcare provider or nurse about how to deal with them, when

-stop getting treatment.
+go away over time after you stop getting treatment.